Tag Archives: shady city

 “First thing’s first,” he went on.

-“What you doing, brah?”
+“What you doing?”
 Buddy asked.

 Billy dug his knife into the rodent’s belly.
 With a death croak he pulled the guts free.
 He flicked them onto his prisoner.